technocharpie/valgrind-tutorial/README.md

 ### Compilation sidenote

 Before running the executable file through valgrind, it might be wise to pass a debugging flag when compiling.
-For example, passing the `ggdb3` flag to __g++__ compiler will yield line numbers at which the leak(s) can possibly be originating from.
+For example, passing the `ggdb3` flag to the __g++__ compiler will yield line numbers at which the leak(s) can possibly be originating from.

 `g++ -ggdb3 -o my_exec file1.cpp`

 ## Interpreting Results (with example)

 Below is a quick snippet of __c++__ code that creates a singly-linked list, adds the values 0-9, then prints them out.
-It does not, however, appropriately free the memory allocated for the list object.
+It does not, however, appropriately free the memory allocated for the __list__ object.

 ```c++
 #include <iostream>